Principal Investigator’s Laboratory (Department of Chemical Engineering and Materials Science)

 A home-built 3 source HV sputtering system for the reactive deposition of transition metal disulfides.
 The system has three 2” magnetron sources, a HV load lock chamber, a residual gas analyzer, a 700 C substrate heater, and a gas flow system capable of handling a H2S/Ar mix as a reactive gas.
 The latter involves an exhausted gas cabinet, double-walled delivery lines, a corrosive series turbomolecular pump, a N2 dilution system, a rough pump in a fume hood, and a H2S detection system.
 This chamber has been used for the growth of thin films of CoS2 and FeS2.

-This is an additional transport and magnetotransport measurement system based on a closed-cycle refrigerator with a base temperature of 8 K, mounted within a 1.5 T electromagnet.
+This is a third transport and magnetotransport measurement system based on a closed-cycle refrigerator with a base temperature of 8 K, mounted within a 1.5 T electromagnet.
 The cryocooler has optical windows to enable photoconductivity measurements, while the electromagnet is mounted on a rotating table for angle-dependent magnetotransport measurements.
 Electronics are available for both DC and AC transport measurements.

 Bulk fabrication equipment: